Alan Ameche: Business career

 The restaurants were known for "no charge" carry out service, signature "Powerhouse" hamburgers ("A banquet on a bun"), akin to today's Big Mac or Whopper sandwiches, and "Cheerleader" sandwiches (hot ham and Swiss cheese with mustard) and their onion rings.
 The Loch Raven and Taylor location was open during the Summer of 1960.
+There is a McDonald's on the location today.
 The restaurants were typical drive-ins, with car side order boxes.
 Orders were delivered by a carhop who attached a tray to the lowered window.
 The company trademark was a Big Boy-like football player (#35) running through the uprights carrying a hamburger.
 In addition, Ameche's secret sauce was sold in many local grocery stores.
 The company slogan was "Meetcha at Ameche's!"
 Ameche's restaurants were informally known by many teenaged patrons as "UM-cheez."